JCSDA/jedi-docs/docs/overview/governance.rst

 Contributors
 ------------

 A contributor is anyone who writes code, documentation, designs, or other work to the project; a person becomes a developer when their pull request is accepted;.
 This includes JCSDA core staff, in-kind staff, and external contributors or contractors.
 Contributors participate in the JEDI project by submitting, reviewing and discussing GitHub pull requests and issues and participating in open and public project discussions on GitHub, mailing lists, forums, and other channels.
 A contributor who contributes code is a developer.
-In principle all developers should be involved in reviewing other developer’s code.
+In principle all developers should be involved in reviewing other developer's code.

 Developers have the responsibility to document their developments, to update them to the level of the develop branch and to test them before submitting a pull request.